sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/programming.rst

-When comparing objects of different types in Sage, in most cases Sage tries to find a canonical coercion of both objects to a common parent.
-If successful, the comparison is performed between the coerced objects; if not successful the objects are considered not equal.
+When comparing objects of different types in Sage, in most cases Sage tries to find a canonical coercion of both objects to a common parent (see :ref:`section-coercion` for more details).
+If successful, the comparison is performed between the coerced objects; if not successful, the objects are considered not equal.
 For testing whether two variables reference the same object use ``is``.
-For example:
+As we see in this example, the Python int ``1`` is unique, but the Sage Integer ``1`` is not:

 ::

     sage: 1 is 2/2
     False
+    sage: int(1) is int(2)/int(2)
+    True
     sage: 1 is 1
     False
     sage: 1 == 2/2